Fair Document Valuation in LLM Summaries via Shapley Values: Supplementary Implementation Details

 The variance comes from both the summarization prompt \( A(S) \) and the evaluation prompt \( v(A(S)) \).
 We omit the notation $q$ in functions for better clarity, as $q$ is fixed and its omission does not introduce ambiguity.

 Formally, we can write down the random summarization and evaluation process as:

 where \( \varepsilon \) is white noise in the evaluation process, and \( \mu(A(S)) \) represents the expected performance score of the summarization \( A(S) \).
-Note that \( A(S) \) is a random event rather than a random variable, as the LLM may generate different summaries even under the same set of reviews \( S \) due to intrinsic randomness in GPT responses.
+Note that \( A(S) \) is a random object (a text-valued random variable), as the LLM may generate different summaries even under the same set of reviews \( S \) due to intrinsic randomness in GPT responses.
 This formula reflects that the randomness in the observed evaluation score \( v(A(S)) \) originates from two sources: the randomness in \( A \) and the evaluation noise.

 We assume that the random summarizations \( \{A(S)\}_{S \subseteq D} \) are mutually independent.
-Given this assumption and independent white noise, and based on the Shapley formula -Equation \eqref{eqn:shapley}-which is essentially a weighted average of \( v \), the variance in Shapley can be expressed as the weighted average of the variances of \( v \).
+Given this assumption and independent white noise, and because the Shapley value (Equation~\eqref{eqn:shapley}) is a linear combination of the subset-level scores \( v \), its variance is governed by the variances and covariances of these scores; under our mutual-independence assumption the cross-subset covariances vanish, so it reduces to a weighted sum of the individual subset-score variances.
 Thus, in the following, we focus on analyzing the variance of \( v(A(S)) \):

 Substituting Equation \eqref{eqn:var_1} into the above variance expression yields:

 Expanding the squared terms and leveraging the linearity of expectation, we can get:

 Given that \( \varepsilon \) is independent of \( \mu(A(S)) \) and has zero mean, we have \( \mathbb{E}[\mu(A(S))\varepsilon] = \mathbb{E}[\mu(A(S))]\mathbb{E}[\varepsilon] = 0 \) and \( \mathbb{E}[\varepsilon] = 0 \).
 Therefore, the expression simplifies to: